PTCInc/Universal-Device-Driver-Examples/Qlight Tower AndOn Lights/README.md

 Below are the tags specific to monitoring and controlling the status of each light and sound/buzzer signal.

+*NOTE: Transactions are triggered by reading the "red" tag.
+To get any data, a client must read the "red" tag by default.
+This can be changed in the profile code if desired.*

 |Tag|Data Type|Access|Description|
 | :----------:  | :----------:  | :----------:  | :----------:  |
 |red            |Word           |RW             |Red indicator status and command (0: Off, 1: On, 2: Blink)|